 You can also create and publish posts with the dashboard editor.
 Simply go to Posts → Add New from your dashboard:

-It’s pretty much the same as the editor described above, but it also allows you to:
+It’s pretty much the same as the editor described above, but it also allows you to use the writing helper.

 Publish Posts by Email

 Write your post as an email and publish it on your blog via the Post by Email feature.

 See the Post Screen support page for more details.